-Continue reading to learn more about progesterone in pregnancy, including the hormone's fluctuations and the various sites of its production in each stage of gestation.
+Continue reading to learn all about progesterone in pregnancy, including the hormone's fluctuations and the various sites of its production in each stage of gestation, in order to have a better understanding of its importance during this transformative time.

-Until around the tenth week, the corpus luteum produces progesterone.
+Until around the tenth week of the first trimester, the corpus luteum produces progesterone.
 Subsequently, maternal levels of progesterone will gradually ascend.

 During this time, progesterone in early pregnancy fulfills various roles in the mother's body.
 The hormone increases blood flow to the womb by encouraging the growth and maintenance of blood vessels and glands in the uterine lining.